vitor-correia10/m6-3-dbs--firebase/__exercises/exercise-1.md

 ![Add Webapp](../assets/3-add-webapp.gif)

-11. Copy the contents of that object to the `AppContext.js` file.
+11. Copy the contents of that `firebaseConfig` object to the `AppContext.js` file.
+You will need it in the next exercise.